raininsnovv/raininsnovv/README.md

 - Worked as an information security specialist for seven years at [Gazprom Transgaz Grozny](https://grozny-tr.gazprom.ru/).

-- Currently working as Web Developer at company Alfa and making some own projects with small team!
+- Currently working as Web Developer/Content Manager at company Alfa and making some own projects with small team!

 ---